 Why have ownership: I have found that starting with business objectives and examining the desire to own IP from that perspective can be very productive.
-When asked why the wish to own the IP, many executives say it is for keeping their competitors out.
+When asked why they wish to own the IP, many executives say it is for keeping their competitors out.
 This is probably the greatest driver, and it is almost instinctual: keep competition out or, at worst, at bay.
-One can then provide counter arguments.
+One can then provide counter-arguments.
 If the project will result in deliverables that will be a component of the client’s product portfolio, one can point to marketing, pricing and rest of the portfolio being the real barriers to competition.
 Furthermore, competitions are no laggards.
-In due time, probably sooner than later, they will develop or adopt similar features or products, if they are proven successful in the market place.
+In due time, probably sooner than later, they will develop or adopt similar features or products, if they are proven successful in the marketplace.

 Coming Mass Arrival of Electric Vehicles and Consequences

 I believe the case for electric vehicles (EVs) is very strong, and in less than a decade they will arrive in large numbers, providing great benefits and opportunities but also triggering large disruptions.

 Before its arrival, a disruptive technology often either seems unbelievable or is relegated to a distant future.
 When it does arrive, not only is it widely accepted, but pundits behave as though they always knew it would be so.